-Apart from the above, there are no potential conflicts of interests between any duties to the issuer, of the persons referred to above in sections 5.1 and 5.2, and their private interests and or other duties.
+Apart from the above, there are no potential conflicts of interests between any duties to the issuer and the private interests or other duties of the members of the Company's board of directors and management.

 The Joint Bookrunners and/or their affiliates may have engaged in, and may in the future engage in, investment banking and/or other services for the Group in the ordinary course of business.
 Accordingly, conflicts of interest may exist or may arise as a result of the Joint Bookrunners and/or their affiliates having previously engaged, or will in the future engage, in transactions with other parties, having multiple roles or carrying out other transactions for third parties with conflicting interests.